bwk5140/AeroArchive/README.md

 ## Getting Started
 Register with a local account and log in to the DMS.
-Main storage features are geared towards storage of airline employee and product information.
+Main storage features are geared towards storage of company employee and product information.
 Additional information storage can be easily integrated.